Icinga/icinga-doc/markdown/en/flapping.md

 detection, with one important difference: Icinga will attempt to check to see if a host is flapping whenever:

--   The host is checked (actively or passively)

--   Sometimes when a service associated with that host is checked.
-More specifically, when at least *x* amount of time has passed since the flap detection was last performed, where *x* is equal to the average check interval of all services associated with the host.

 Why is this done?
 With services we know that the minimum amount of time between consecutive flap detection routines is going to be equal to the